OWongit/Personality-Quiz/README.md

 # Personality-Quiz
 Implements a BuzzFeed-style "BrettFeed" quiz using a binary tree.
-Read quizzes from a text file, then prompt users for choices at each node until reaching a result leaf.
-Track the path’s total score, export quizzes, and add new questions by replacing result nodes with choice nodes, all via recursive methods.
+Reads quizzes from a text file, then prompts users for choices at each node until reaching a result leaf.
+Tracks the path’s total score, exports quizzes, and adds new questions by replacing result nodes with choice nodes, all via recursive methods.